nlxai/chat-sdk/packages/core/README.md

 // Start the conversation
 const convo = createConversation(config);

-// Subscribe to changes in the list of responses convo.subscribe(responses => {
+// Subscribe to changes in the list of responses; the newest response is sent as a second argument convo.subscribe((responses, newResponse) => {
   console.log(responses);
 });